-10 Must-Have Features in a Service Desk Issue-Tracking System
+10 Must-Have Features in a Help Desk Issue-Tracking System

-In this article, we’ll look at some of the quintessential must-haves in any service desk issue-tracking system, and how to use these tools to their fullest potential.
+In this article, we’ll look at some of the must-haves in any help desk issue-tracking system, and how to use these tools to their fullest potential.

 10 indispensable features to look for in a service desk issue-tracking system